AlphaEye420/DayZ-Modwork/Misc_Mods/XZONE_STALKER_Mutants/readme.md

 If you don't want the sound changes don't use the sound folder.
 The skinning folder is needed for all of the parts to be in English at your traders or mouse-over dead mutant.

+Simply add these files to your server pack.